kawrl-Dev/midterm-project-webdvt/README.md

 ### Summary Flow

-1. Shows an overview of income vs. expenses as a percentage of total cash flow.
+1. Shows an overview of income vs. expenses as a percentage of total cash flow, visualized as fill-level "jars."
-2. Breaks down expenses and income by category, each visualized as a fill-level "jar."
+2. Breaks down expenses and income by category using a segmented (proportional) bar with a color-coded legend for each category.
 3. Includes the light/dark theme toggle in the site footer — the choice applies app-wide, not just on this page.

+### Brand Name Personalization

+1. The app's name is shown in the navigation bar and browser tab title, defaulting to "My Budget Tracker."
+2. Clicking the edit icon next to the brand name opens a modal where the user can type a custom name (max 25 characters, with a live character counter).
+3. The custom name is persisted to `localStorage` and applied app-wide via `BrandContext`, and can be reset back to the default at any time.
+4. An inline script in `index.html` reads the stored brand name and sets the document title before first paint, avoiding a flash of the default title.

 ---

 ## Architecture

 - **Routing** — `react-router` defines each page above as its own real route with a distinct URL (no conditionally-rendered "fake" pages), plus a redirect from `/` to `/dashboard`.
-- **Theme (Context API)** — `ThemeContext.jsx` manages light/dark mode app-wide via React Context, avoiding prop drilling through every component.
-The active theme is persisted to `localStorage` and applied via the `data-bs-theme` attribute, with an inline script in `index.html` setting it before first paint to prevent a flash of the wrong theme.
-The context also derives themed wave accent colors for the animated footer.
+- **Theme (Context API)** — Theme state lives in `context/theme-context.js` (the `createContext` + `useTheme` hook) and is provided by `ThemeContext.jsx`, which manages light/dark mode app-wide, persists the active theme to `localStorage`, applies it via the `data-bs-theme` attribute, and derives themed wave accent colors for the animated footer.
+An inline script in `index.html` sets the theme before first paint to prevent a flash of the wrong theme.
+- **Brand Name (Context API)** — `context/brand-context.js` (the `createContext` + `useBrand` hook) is provided by `BrandContext.jsx`, which manages the custom app/brand name shown in the navbar and browser tab, persists it to `localStorage`, keeps `document.title` in sync, and enforces a max length with a reset-to-default option.
 - **Custom Hooks**:
   - `useTransactions` — single source of truth for reading/writing transactions to `localStorage`, exposing CRUD helpers (`addTransaction`, `updateTransaction`, `deleteTransaction`, `getTransactionById`) plus memoized `income`/`expense`/`balance` totals.
   - `useTransactionFilters` — manages category/type filter state, persists it to `localStorage`, and exposes a `hasActiveFilters` flag.
   - `usePagination` — generic pagination over any item list, clamping the current page down (never resetting to page 1) when the list shrinks.
   - `useResponsiveItemsPerPage` — adjusts items-per-page to match the Dashboard's responsive card grid breakpoints.
 - **Performance Optimization** — `TransactionCard` and `FilterSidebar` are wrapped in `React.memo` to avoid unnecessary re-renders when unrelated Dashboard state changes; hook-exposed callbacks (`addTransaction`, `updateTransaction`, etc.) are wrapped in `useCallback` so they keep stable references across renders.
-- **Styling** — `react-bootstrap` for layout/components, with custom CSS (`global.css`, `NavigationBar.css`, `Dashboard.css`, `TransactionCard.css`, `Summary.css`, `Jar.css`) layered on top for theme-aware accents, hover effects, and the category "jar" visualizations.
+- **Styling** — `react-bootstrap` for layout/components, with custom CSS (`global.css`, `NavigationBar.css`, `Dashboard.css`, `TransactionCard.css`, `TransactionDetails.css`, `Summary.css`, `SegmentedBar.css`, `Jar.css`) layered on top for theme-aware accents, hover effects, and the category "jar"/segmented-bar visualizations.
 - **PWA-ready** — `vite-plugin-pwa` and `workbox-window` are included as dependencies to support installability and offline caching.

 ---